 Severe neck issues that created dizziness forced me out of the workplace.

-This happened before I was actually ready financially, which really sucked a lot and was pretty scary.
+This happened before I was ready financially, which sucked a lot and was pretty scary.

-This was devastating because I actually had a really great job at that particular time, but they had strict attendance policies.
+This was devastating because I had a great job at that particular time, but they had strict attendance policies.

 My health came first and I couldn’t even drive safely, let alone do the job properly in that condition because of the concentration and details the job required.